Efficient Metric Learning for the Analysis of Motion Data

 According to the classification results \ref{tab:AccuracyComparison}, DTW-LMNN outperforms the Euclidean version of the algorithm for all data sets.
 This observation supports the expectation that DTW constitutes a suitable dissimilarity measure for motion data due to its ability to account for different motion durations.
 From another point of view, metric adjustment enables an improvement of the classification accuracy for all cases.
 Interestingly, it causes a slight superiority of the Euclidean metric as compared to DTW without metric adjustment for the dance dataset.
 For all settings, metric adjustment leads to an improvement of the classification in connection to DTW.

-\typicalfig{Dance_CV_eff_dime.eps} {Classification accuracy for training and test set of the dance dataset based on regularised coefficients.
+\typicalfig{Dance_CV_eff_dime.eps} {Classification accuracy for training and test set of the dance dataset based on regularized coefficients.
 The green diamond represents the highest accuracy for the test set for $12$ effective dimensions.
-The green circle refers to the non-regularised coefficients, and the triangle to only one effective dimension.} {dance_eff}
+The green circle refers to the non-regularized coefficients, and the triangle to only one effective dimension.} {dance_eff}